Buoyed by the affecting performances from Julia Roberts and Lucas Hedges, Ben is Back makes for a compelling (though uneven) exploration of addiction.

-Ben is Back begins playing in select U.S. theaters on Friday, December 7.
+Ben is Back is now playing in select U.S. theaters and will expand to additional markets over the forthcoming weeks.
 It is 103 minutes long and is rated R for language throughout and some drug use.

 Let us know what you thought of the film in the comments section!

 - Ben is Back (2018) release date: Dec 07, 2018